 • Under Massachusetts law, the installation of a solar PV system is exempt from property tax increases for the first 20 years of use.
 Your property taxes can go up for other reasons, but they cannot be raised due to the addition of a solar PV system for the first 20 years of ownership.

 The Solar Renewable Massachusetts Renewable Target (SMART) Incentive

 The State of Massachusetts pays residential electric customers a fixed rate per kilowatt hour (kWh) of solar energy produced for the first 10 years of ownership.
 For systems under 25 kilowatts (kW), the rate ranges from 25 to 30 cents per kWh, depending upon your location and utility.
 In addition, the state provides higher incentive rates for low-income customers or those who install battery storage to pair with their solar panel system, making solar power more accessible to more customers in the state.
 SMART payments will decrease over time and will decrease as the cost of electricity rises.

 What would happen to my SMART incentive payments if I sold my house with in the first 10 years of operation?

 If you sell your property before the first 10 years has passed, the balance of your Solar Renewable Massachusetts Renewable Target (SMART) incentive payments would be negotiable between you and the buyer.

 Is there a website where all the solar suppliers are rated, where I can read comments about them?

-Yes, you can go to www.solarreviews.com to read about users’ ratings of many different solar suppliers, and they have a star rating system.
-Keep in mind that there are ratings and comments here for solar companies all across the US, and many of them do not do business in our area.
-You can also look on Energy Sage’s website to see reviews for installers in our area.
+Yes, you can go to Energy Sage to read about users’ ratings of many different solar suppliers, and they have a star rating system.
+Keep in mind that there are ratings and comments here for solar companies all across the US, so enter your zip code and distance in miles from installer to see reviews for installers in our area.